Updated: Feb 23

 The fact that most formative traumas take place before the age of five might project a false sense of irrelevance - ie “that was a long time ago.”
 Contrary to popular belief, time is not a safety net that passively heals all wounds.

-In other words, unacknowledged trauma informs adult decision making.
+In other words, unacknowledged trauma informs adult decision-making.
 Traumas often show up as reactions; not memories.
-This misunderstanding of the nature of trauma generates cultures of silence, shame, and isolation - all ingredients necessary for accumulation of potential health hazards.
+This misunderstanding of the nature of trauma generates cultures of silence, shame, and isolation - all ingredients necessary for the accumulation of potential health hazards.

 The ACE study was so groundbreaking that it inspired waves of additional, expanded studies and surveys.
 In order to gain greater insights to previously unexamined correlations, new surveys were conducted specifically among the veteran population.
-Results were outlined in a research paper written by Dr. Tyler Hein, Dr. Benjamin Muz, Dr. Halima Ahmadi-Montecalvo, and Dr. Tyler Smith.
+Results were outlined in this research paper.
 Their findings indicated that:

 “ACE's may be a particularly relevant predictor of health in veteran populations…Veteran populations experience disproportionate burdens of poor self-rated health and limitations in activity due to physical or mental health more often than non-veterans.”